OneMadGypsy/SimPIL-Font/README.md

 # SimPIL-Font

 This script attempts to solve the issue of how cumbersome fonts are with PIL.
-IMO, having a fonts directry local to my app, and/or specifying font by absoulte path is a shitty system.
+IMO, having a fonts directry local to my app, and/or specifying font by absolute path is a shitty system.
 I wanted something closer to a `tk` approach - where I stick in the family, and some modifiers, and be done with it. `SimPILFont` is the result.

 ## Basic Usage
 ```python3